fb-pixel-img

 Storage tips for summer produce

 Summer’s produce bounty includes a range of fruits and veggies that require different types of care.
 Many stone fruits and tomatoes are ethylene emitters, for example, and need to be kept away from other soft fruits and veggies that go bad easily.
-Delicate herbs and summer greens like lettuce should be kept away from these emitting fruits and should be stored after being cleaned and patted dry.
+Delicate herbs and summer greens like lettuce should be kept away from these emitting fruits and should be stored properly after being cleaned and patted dry.

 Jason Reed